 Many of the projects in our lab are designed to provide the essential biological data that is needed for conservation management.
 For instance, without information about habitat use, home ranges, and social structure in the African forest elephant (Loxodonta cyclotis), it is difficult for managers to evaluate the effectiveness of protected areas.
 New methods for laboratory and computer analyses have allowed us to address issues such as these that were previously considered intractable.

-Although my PhD thesis work was done in Africa (and I have a continuing interest in doing research there), I will be pleased to advise both undergraduate and graduate students whose research interests can be addressed by studying a local species.
+Although Dr. Eggert’s PhD thesis work was done in Africa (and always has a continuing interest in doing research there), she will be pleased to advise students whose research interests can be addressed by studying a local species.
 I strongly encourage all students to consider this before dealing with the difficulties inherent in international research programs.

 At this time, the Eggert Lab is not recruiting additional graduate students, but we are happy to refer you to our wonderful colleagues in the department.